neuronsimulator/nrn/modelspec/programmatic/mechanisms/mech.rst

         Now the above bug is fixed and vext(0) and vext(1) are the voltages at the zero area nodes.

-        From extcell.c the comment is:
+        From extcelln.c the comment is:

         .. code-block::
             none